 The thermal resistance network advanced concept allows modelling of electronic components using a network of resistances.
 The network consists of 6 points: the board, the top, four sides, and the junction.
 The geometrical representation of the electronic component is restricted to simple cuboidal shapes.
 Heat load is assigned as a source in the central point of the network, i.e., the junction.
 The thermal resistance network advanced concept will automatically plot the junction temperature in result plots.
 To assign the electronic component in your model to the thermal resistance network item, click on its top face in the CAD model.
 Multiple components can be assigned to a single item, which allows you to share the resistance and power settings.

 Modelling an electrical component is quicker than solving its solid domain, especially if the solid or assembly of solids is complex.
 SimScale has introduced the ability to model cuboid components using the star resistance model.
-By using this model, the junction temperatures can be calculated and used at the boundaries of the components domain.
+By using this model, the junction temperatures can be calculated and used at the boundaries of the domain of the component.

 We hope you find this SimScale product update and new features guide useful.
 With some exciting plans already underway for 2019, stay tuned!